Glebe Island Bridge: Second and current bridge

 Construction commenced on the Glebe Island Bridge and Pyrmont Bridge at the same time but Glebe Island involved more extensive (and time-consuming) land resumptions, extensive waterfront reclamation and the construction of an elevated causeway across Glebe Island.
 Over 10000 ST of mud was dredged to establish the causeway and the fill was obtained by cutting down what was left of the hillock of Glebe Island, producing 5.3 ha of flat land for railway yards and 853 m of deepwater frontage for wharfage.
 In August 1899 a large load of ballast being placed for the causeway to the new bridge slipped sideways and crushed the piles of the old bridge, rendering it unfit for anything but pedestrian traffic for the following two weeks.

 Construction of the trussed swing spans at each site was by simple cantilevering out from the steel pivot ring.
 Where timber trusses were used for the approaches of the Pyrmont Bridge, the Glebe Island Bridge used two steel deck trusses, then stone-faced embankments to reach each shore.
 The use of steel trusses for the approach spans had been part of Allan's original design for the Pyrmont Bridge but the Parliamentary Standing Committee on Public Works directed that this material be replaced with timber, presumably as a cost-cutting measure.
 When Glebe Island Bridge was built, Allan's original specification was reinstated (perhaps owing to the use of built-up embankments and shorter approach spans, providing a more economical outcome).

-The contractor for construction was H. McKenzie and Sons and the bridge was opened on 1 July 1903 by Miss Lily See, daughter of Premier, Sir John See.
+The contractor for construction was H. McKenzie and Sons and the bridge was opened on 1 July 1903 by Miss Lily See, daughter of Premier, John See.
 It was opened the year after the opening of the new Pyrmont Bridge over Darling Harbour, which has a similar design.
 The bridge was designed by Percy Allan of the New South Wales Public Works Department who also designed the Pyrmont Bridge.
 During normal operation the two 29.1 m swing spans rotated about a central vertical axis.